!!!NM**The Rainbow Proportion

 At every stone circle the questions that came first were: how big are we going to make it and how many stones are we going to place, or the other way round.
 There are many instances of a certain number of stones with very different circle diameters and also the same diameters with very different numbers of stones.
 In many places the stones may have been spaced just on sight, without real calculation, but then still they had to have an idea where to place the stones before starting to dig their holes.
 I think that in general the bigger the stones, the more calculation went in beforehand.
 Here we are only interested in that category: big stones and/or big circles, major works.

 At one moment in the early days of circle-setting the question must have arisen as to how the length of the radius or diameter related to the circumference, because of the question of the spacing of the stones in the circle.
 This is the question of Pi.
 I have ever read that mathematicians have given their verdict that the pyramid builders could not have known the approximation 22/7, because this would be too sophisticated a knowledge for ‘those people’.
-Since then it seems archaeologists don’t take anything seriously that is said in that direction anywhere by anyone, whatever the circumstantial evidence.
-The problem with mathematicians though may be that since high school they haven’t worked with compass and ruler, let alone that they have ever set out a (big) circle in the field.
+The Great Pyramid is about Pi and the Globe we live on.
+But since the verdict of the professionals it seems archaeologists don’t take anything seriously that is said in that direction anywhere by anyone, whatever the circumstantial evidence.
+This is outrageous.

 In the reality of the field, though, our circle setters would have found out quite soon that, after dividing their diameters in 3, in 4, in 5, in 6 equal lengths and comparing these lengths to the circumference of their circles, that one day they divided the diameter in 7 equal parts and, lo and behold, this length went exactly 11 times in the half circle, that is 22 times in the full circle circumference.
 Pi was born as 22 over 7. (=3.14 2857…;pi=3.14 1592…) This approximation is so precise that before there were calculators engineers used it in all their calculations on paper and their bridges still stand; it is within tolerance.